smartsendio/woocommerce/smart-send-logistics/readme.txt

 * smart_send_shipping_label_args: A filter to modify the order parameters that are used when creating shipping labels
 * smart_send_shipping_label_created: An action which is called once a shipping label has been created for an order
 * smart_send_order_note: A filter to change the freetext that is inserted on shipping labels
-* smart_send_shipping_label_comment: : A filter to modify the order comment that is added once a shipping label is created
+* smart_send_shipping_label_comment: A filter to modify the order comment that is added once a shipping label is created
 * smart_send_tracking_url: A filter to modify the tracking url that is entered in WooCommerce once a shipping label is created

  The following filters are inherited from WooCommerce and can be used as well:

  * woocommerce_settings_api_form_fields_smart_send_shipping: A filter to override the main setting fields.
- * woocommerce_shipping_instance_form_fields_smart_send_shipping: A filter to override zone fields for the shipping method.
+ * woocommerce_shipping_instance_form_fields_smart_send_shipping: A filter to override shipping method settings.

 == Screenshots ==